JAYP13579/JAYP13579/README.md

 - 👋 Hi, I’m @JAYP13579
-- 👀 I’m interested in Coding
+- 👀 I’m interested in networking and Coding
 - 🌱 I’m currently learning basics of coding
 - 💞️ I’m looking to collaborate on every one
 - 📫 How to reach me on my email:niyomugabop@gmail.com